descope/python-sdk/README.md

 )

 # Tenant deletion cannot be undone.
 Use carefully.
-# Path true to cascade value, in case you want to delete all users/keys associated only with this tenant
+# Pass true to cascade value, in case you want to delete all users/keys associated only with this tenant
 descope_client.mgmt.tenant.delete(id="my-custom-id", cascade=False)

 # Load tenant by id